katakusan/wro2023-befiring/README.md

 press ESC and write :wp and press enter

 the fan is open when your Jetson nano open

+**We encountered  problem:  We can't find the fan header. **

+**Solution: We initially thought that the fan was connected to the GPIO pins.
+However, after searching online, we discovered that the fan has its own dedicated connector labeled "J15 FAN".**

 ## Image recognition